Incredibles 2 ticket sales on pace to swim past Finding Dory, says Fandango

 If you're placing bets on what's going to do well at the box office this season, The Incredibles 2 might be a solid choice.

-The animated sequel to 2004's The Incredibles is on track to become the biggest animated pre-seller of all time, Fandango said in a statement Thursday.
+Pixar's sequel to 2004's The Incredibles is on track to become the biggest animated preseller of all time, Fandango said in a statement Thursday.

-That means The Incredibles 2 could unseat 2016's Finding Dory, as well as outpace live action hits like Wonder Woman and Spider-Man Homecoming.
+That means The Incredibles 2 could unseat Pixar's Finding Dory, from 2016, as well as outpace live-action hits like Wonder Woman and Spider-Man Homecoming.

 The Incredibles 2 opens June 15 in the US.